|Offline Game Mode||These achievements require play in game modes that do not necessitate a connection to any online services.|

 |Multiple Playthroughs Required||These achievements cannot be earned during the initial playthrough.|

 This flag indicates that you cannot earn the achievement during the first playthrough of a game.
 To earn these achievements you will need to restart the game after completion or continue into a “new game +” mode.
 This excludes choice based storyline achievements.

 |External Content||These achievements require content outside the game or input devices other than the system default.|

 This flag is applicable to achievements which require content beyond a copy of the game, excluding DLC, or additional peripherals, other than the system default.

-These may include, but are not limited to, the following: Redeeming an online pass, a save from another game, a normal or full third party account, Other controller options, such as Kinect Sensor, uDraw tablet, or musical instrument
+These may include, but are not limited to, the following: Redeeming an online pass, a save from another game, a normal or full third party account, Other controller options, such as uDraw tablet or musical instrument.

 DLC and required TU’s are only considered External Content when one DLC requires owning another separate piece of DLC.

 |Time Consuming||These achievements require at least 20 hours of play time to obtain.|